apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/7-IoTDB Query Statement.md

 This example will show TTLs of all storage groups.
 Eg.2 SHOW TTL ON root.group1,root.group2,root.group3
 This example will show TTLs of the specified 3 groups.
+Notice: storage groups without TTL will show a "null"
 ```

 Notice: When you set TTL to some storage groups, data out of the TTL will be made invisible